 Welcome back to school Year 6.
 This page will give you the core information for the year.

-We have P.E every Monday.
+We have P.E every Tuesday and Thursday.
 We have access to both the hall and the MUGA for our P.E session meaning we can carry on teaching P.E regardless of the weather.
 Children should come to school dressed in their P.E kit.
+Our P.E sessions on Tuesday are outdoors and our P.E sessions on Thursday are indoors.
 It is recommended that during the winter months, children wear jogging bottoms and bring a school jumper/fleece to wear in addition.

 What we are learning: